-(2) If the Administrator determines the development meets one or more of criteriaon (1) through (4) of Section 11.82.040, or if the Administrator determines the development meets criterion (5) and the applicant indicates the development meets one or more of criteria (5)(A) through (5)(D) of Section 11.82.040, or if the applicant indicates the development meets one or more of criteria (6) or (7) of Section 11.82.040, the department shall require a hydrogeologic evaluation as described in Section 11.82.050.
-(1), (2), (3), or (4) under Section 11.82.040, or if the site or development meets any two of the remaining criteria in Section 11.82.040, the department shall direct the applicant to determine the vulnerability rating for the development pursuant to Section 11.82.050.
-If the development has a high or medium or high vulnerability rating, the development shall be subject to the performance standards of Section 11.82.060.

-(3) If the Administrator determines that criteria (1) through (5) of Section 11.82.040 do not apply to the development and an applicant's statement asserts that the criteria (6) and (7) of Section 11.82.040 do not apply to the development, the Administrator-department will accept the statement and proceed with the permitting or approval process.
-Except, if the Administrator-department has or obtains information prior to the permit or approval being finalized, which clearly establishes the applicant's statement is incorrect.
+- (2) If the Administrator determines the development meets one or more criteriaen (1) through (5)(1), (2), (3), or (4) under Section 11.82.040, or if the site or development meets any two of the remaining criteria in Section 11.82.040, the department shall require hydrogeologic evaluation as described in Section 11.82.050, direct the applicant to determine the vulnerability rating for the development pursuant to Section 11.82.050.
+If the development has a high or medium or high vulnerability rating, the development shall be subject to the performance standards of Section 11.82.060. - (3) If the Administrator determines that criteria (1) through (110) of Section 11.82.040 do not apply to the development and an applicant's statement asserts that the criteria (6) through (10) of Section 11.82.040 do not apply to the development.-the department will accept the statement and proceed with the permitting or approval process.
+Except, if the department has or obtains information prior to the permit or approval being finalized, which clearly establishes the applicant's statement is incorrect.
 In which case, the applicant will be advised in writing of the inconsistent information and advised to either (A) provide an amended statement adding the evaluation criteria as being applicable and complete a hydrogeologic evaluation determine the vulnerability rating of the development pursuant to Section 11.82.050, or (B) present sufficient countering information clearly establishing that the basis for the department's concern is incorrect.
-If the applicant selects to proceed under (B), upon receipt of the applicant's information, the Administrator department shall review the information and obtain whatever additional assistance may be required to resolve the issue.
-The final determination as to whether a determination of vulnerability is required shall be made by the Aadministrator.

-(4) Development proposals for a single-family residential dwelling, accessory dwelling unit, or accessory building that is connected to a public sewer system or has a septic permit approved by the Chelan-Douglas Health District shall be exempt from hydrogeologic evaluation under Section 11.82.050.
+If the applicant selects to proceed under (B), upon receipt of the applicant's information, the department shall review the information and obtain whatever additional assistance may be required to resolve the issue.
+The final determination as to whether a determination of vulnerability is required shall be made by the Aadministrator. - (4) Development proposals for improvements to an existing or new construction of a single-family residential dwelling, accessory dwelling unit, or accessory building that is connected to a public sewer system shall be exempt from hydrogeologic evaluation under Section 11.82.050 except when criteria (6) through (110) of Section 11.82.040 apply. - (5) Development proposals for improvements to an existing single-family residential dwelling, accessory dwelling unit, or accessory building that uses an on-site sewage system shall be exempt hydrogeologic evaluation under Section 11.82.050 except when criteria (6) through (110) of Section 11.82.040 apply or when the proposal will result in increased effluent to the on-site sewage system.